 But saving at REI goes deeper than simply having a membership.
-We’ll tell you everything we know.
+We’re about to tell you everything we know.

 1. Sign up for REI emails to get a 15% off coupon.